delange/cosmosdb-spatial-query-perf/README.md

 ### Common usage pattern

 With the geospatial indexation and query capabilities, you are able to fastly extract your geospatial feature from Cosmos DB, and hence enrich the data in an analytic engine, like the Azure Synapse Analytics Spark Pool.
-The ingestion of (zipped) geojson files, stored on Blob, into Cosmos DB can be achieved by a copy activity with Azure Data Factory, which is described [here](/AzureDataFactory/README.md).
+The ingestion of (zipped) geojson files, stored on Blob, into Cosmos DB can be achieved by a copy activity with Azure Data Factory, which is described [here](/AzureDataFactory/README.md), under the AzureDataFactory folder.
+An example of big geospatial data analytics is given [here](/Synapse/README.md), under the Synapse folder.

+### The experiment set-up
+For the experiments that are described in blog post .. the need exists to control the number of geojson files to be ingested into Cosmos DB.
+We decided to split the large original geojson files into small files, each containing just 1 geospatial feature.
+In other words, we created milions of geojson files.
+With the approach we took, we were in theory able to have 50 concurrent processing streams, with the 50 US states and thus files.
+Still, this is a far slower process, so if you don't want to execute similar experiments, we recommend you to follow the approach given under 'Common usage pattern' above.